 I am still doing the ketogenic diet and my next blog will be published by the Epilepsy Society in due course but today I would like to discuss again with you free will, because it is something that I think about a lot.

 Sometimes, it seems to me that I have no free will.
 I know theoretically that I should make sure that all my children’s clothes are clean and ready the night before school.
 I know it now, as I type, but I rarely do it – I forget.
-My desire to do something and the ability to act upon it seems to be juxtaposed.
+My desire to do something and the ability of act upon it seem to be juxtaposed.
 And so it seems with this and a million other examples, my free will has been yanked out of me and thus something fundamentally human has been taken away.